Harry8git/meta-luckfox/README.md

 ## WARNING
 1. This layer created mostly by AI
 2. This layer not tested for production
-3. Developer tested only for luckfox pico pro max
+3. Developer tested only for luckfox pico pro max with MIS5001

 ## What is it
 This layers provides support for Luckfox Pico Pro Max.